johannesbuchholz/clihats/README.md

 ![Maven Central](https://img.shields.io/maven-central/v/io.github.johannesbuchholz/clihats)

 <!-- tag::readme-intro[] -->
-CliHats is a java library that lets you easily expose functionality of your java code to the command line.
+CliHats - The java library to easily expose code to the command line.
 Building a command-line interface becomes as simple as putting on a hat.
 <!--  end::readme-intro[] -->

 CliHats offers